PeterSmyth12/python-socialsci/_episodes/13-sqlite.md

 > > 1.
 When the line of code is run the first time you get an error message : 'NoneType' object is not iterable.
 > >
 > > 2.
 When you run it a second time you get a different error message:
-> > DatabaseError: Execution failed on sql 'drop table Q1_undecided_v2': no such table: Q1_undecided_v2
+> > DatabaseError: Execution failed on sql 'drop table Q1\_undecided\_v2': no such table: Q1\_undecided\_v2
 > >
-> > 3. the `read_sql_query` method is designed to send the SQL containing your query to the SQLite execution engine, which will execute the SQL and return the output to pandas which will create a dataframe from the results.
+> > 3. the `read_sql_query()` method is designed to send the SQL containing your query to the SQLite execution engine, which will execute the SQL and return the output to pandas which will create a Dataframe from the results.
 > >
 > > The SQL statement we sent is valid SQL but it doesn't return rows from a table, it simply reports success of failure (in dropping the table in this case).
 The first time we run it the table is deleted and a response to the effect is returned.
-The resonse cannot be converted to a dataframe, hence the first error message, which is a pandas error.
+The resonse cannot be converted to a Dataframe, hence the first error message, which is a pandas error.
 > >
 > > When we run it for the second time, the table has already has already been dropped, so this time the error message is from SQLite saying the table didn't exist.
 Pandas recognises that this is an SQLite error message and simply passes it on to the user.
 > >
-> > The moral of the story: pandas may be better for getting data returned into a dataframe, but there are some things best left to the sqlite functions directly.
+> > The moral of the story: pandas may be better for getting data returned into a Dataframe, but there are some things best left to the sqlite functions directly.
 > >
 > {: .solution}
 {: .challenge}